-Volunteers help support the Academy annually and provide a connection between the diverse Bay Area community and the Academy's museum, research, and administration.
-As one of the Bay Area's leading cultural institutions dedicated to opening its doors to the entire community, the

-Academy offers a variety of free and reduced admission opportunities and access programs to serve all visitors.
+More than 400 volunteers help support the Academy annually and provide a connection between the diverse Bay Area community and the Academy's museum, research, and administration.
+As one of the Bay Area's leading cultural institutions dedicated to opening its doors to the entire community, the Academy offers a variety of free and reduced admission opportunities and access programs to serve all visitors.